iceice666/iceice666/README.md

 - 📫 How to reach me **iceice666@outlook.com**

-- ⚡ Fun fact **I like make some small MInecraft Mod and small apps**  🥳
+- ⚡ Fun fact **I like make some small Minecraft Mod and small apps**  🥳

 <h3 align="left">Languages and Tools:</h3>